-In April, we released real-time latency histograms and explained why performance is a shape, not a number.
+In April, we released real-time latency histogramslatency histograms and explained why performance is a shape, not a numberperformance is a shape, not a number.
 These latency histograms change the game when it comes to characterizing performance and identifying worrisome behaviors, but these behaviors immediately beg new questions: "Is this normal?
 Did something change?
 If so, when?"

 Historical layers allow you to compare the up-to-the-second latency histogram against the performance shape from an hour, a day, and a week ago.
 When you interactively filter the latency histogram to restrict its focus on a specific service, operation, and/or collection of tags, the historical layers will also reflect the specified query criteria.
 Now with just a glance, you can determine whether performance behavior has improved or degraded for any aspect of your application (and when that change occurred).